etanttila/apluslms.github.io/guides/quick/index.md

 Course material, including the template course, is managed using git.
 [Git](https://git-scm.com/) is a version-control system or more a change management tool.
 It is used to track changes to the course material and then to update production with a new version.

-Containers are used in A+ LMS a lot, because they provide sandoxing and an easy method to deliver software images.
+Containers are used in A+ LMS a lot, because they provide sandboxing and an easy method to deliver software images.
 To run A+ LMS locally, you will need to install [Docker](https://www.docker.com/), a containerization software.
 Follow [this guide](https://docs.docker.com/install/) to install Docker Community Edition on your machine.
 In short, on Linux install `docker-ce` from docker repositories and on macOS download and install Docker for Mac.